meghalabs/MeghaPortfolio/replit.md

 ## Overview

-This is a full-stack portfolio website built with React, TypeScript, and Express.js.
-The application showcases a professional profile with sections for about, skills, projects, experience, and contact information.
+This is a full-stack portfolio website built with React, TypeScript, and Express.js for Megha Gupta, a Frontend Software Engineer with 10+ years of experience.
+The application showcases her professional profile including work at Walmart Labs and Alaska Airlines, with sections for about, skills, projects, experience, and contact information.
 It features a modern design using shadcn/ui components and includes a contact form with backend data persistence.

 ## System Architecture